High rainfall zone cropping and biodiversity.

 GRDC articles and presentations

 Kirkegaard J, Dove H, Kelman W, Sprague S, Hamblin P. 2011.
-Integrating dual-purpose crops – capturing the whole-farm benefits.
+Integrating dual-purpose crops – capturing the whole-farm benefits [external link].
 Invited contribution in GRDC-sponsored Grains Research technical Update, Ballarat, Victoria.
 February 9-10, 2011, eds Kathryn Toomey and Jane Crane (ORM Communications, Bendigo Vic.), pp 71-77.

 Dove H, Kirkegaard J, Kelman W, Sprague S, Hamblin P. 2011.
 Integrating dual-purpose crops – capturing the whole-farm benefits.
 Invited contribution in GRDC-sponsored Grains Research technical Update, Young, NSW.
 February 15-16, 2011, eds Kathryn Toomey and Jane Crane (ORM Communications, Bendigo Vic.), pp 141-148.